anandy07/YouTube-Video-Summarizer-Project-using-NLP/README.md

 # 📽️ YouTube Video Summarizer

-An intelligent NLP-based  **automatically summarizes YouTube videos**.
-It extracts the transcript using the YouTube API and summarizes it using **Hugging Face Transformers**
+YouTube Video Summarizer is an AI-powered web app that automatically generates concise summaries of YouTube videos.
+It extracts subtitles using the YouTubeTranscriptApi and uses advanced NLP models (like BART from Hugging Face) to summarize the content.
+Built with Python and Streamlit, the app helps users quickly understand long videos without watching them in full.
 ---

 ## 🚀 Features